Michael Darnell Harris: Imprisonment, new revelations and current status

 Following his conviction, Harris was transported to the Muskegon Correctional Facility to serve out his sentence.
-In the late 1990s, DNA testing was performed on the seminal fluid samples found on the bodies of Upson, Koebnick and Bell, all of which matched Harris' genotypic profile.
+In the late 1990s, DNA testing was performed on seminal fluid samples recovered from the bodies of Upson, Koebnick, and Bell, all of which matched Harris's genotypic profile.
 As a result, he was charged in their murders in December 2001, with prosecutors presenting implicating evidence at all trials against him.
 In the end, Harris was convicted and given two additional life terms for Upson and Koebnick's killings, but was not tried for the Bell murder due to his multiple life sentences.

 Throughout the years that followed, Harris continued to insist on his innocence and regularly appealed, accusing the police and forensic experts of fabricating evidence against him by placing his blood samples on items found at the crime scenes and then isolating his DNA.
 He also argued that the contaminated items, along with his blood samples, were not shown to the jury at his trials, and his attorneys' motions for independent DNA testing were denied.
-However, each of these appeals were dismissed, as they were found be without merit.
+However, each of these appeals was dismissed, as they were found to be without merit.

 In 2015, Harris asked the Ingham County District Judge Rosemarie Aquilina for DNA testing to be performed on the seminal fluids found on Ula Curdy's belt, which investigators believe the perpetrator left behind.
 The testing began in early 2016, with the results revealing that the DNA matched another individual, and not Harris.
-This caused a public outrage, causing to case to garner new publicity and his guilt to be questioned.
-The Michigan State Police subsequently began an investigation to determine whether Harris had tampered with the evidence, with the Ingham County District Court set a hearing for September 23, 2016 to consider new evidence that could overturn his conviction in Curdy's murder.
-In addition to the test results, Harris' attorneys insisted that the conviction be overturned on the grounds that the chair found at the crime scene, on which Harris' palm prints were supposedly found, had been returned to the police by family members of the murdered woman before the trial began, instead of being retained as physical evidence during it.
-Accusation of racial bias were also leveled, with some of Harris' supporters pointing out that the jury consisted entirely of white people.
+This caused public outrage, causing the case to garner new publicity and raising questions about his guilt.
+The Michigan State Police later launched an investigation to see if Harris tampered with the evidence, and the Ingham County District Court scheduled a hearing for September 23, 2016, to review new evidence that might overturn his conviction in Curdy's murder.
+In addition to the test results, Harris's attorneys insisted that the conviction be overturned because the chair found at the crime scene, on which Harris's palm prints were supposedly found, had been returned to the police by family members of the murdered woman before the trial began, instead of being retained as physical evidence during it.
+Accusations of racial bias were also leveled, with some of Harris's supporters pointing out that the jury consisted entirely of white people.